 Our Code of Conduct requires Swiss Re to promote a diverse and inclusive environment where everyone is treated with respect, free from discrimination and harassment.
 We are committed to fair and equal treatment, and provide equal opportunity for all individuals, regardless of age, race, ethnicity, nationality, gender, religion, sexual orientation, disability or any other class protected by law.

 Recruitment of all employees by Swiss Re is conducted in accordance with our Global Standard on Recruitment.
 This requires all applicants to undergo formal pre-screening for review of their eligibility, work permits and completeness of documents.
 All Swiss Re employees are employed by mutual agreement through a written contract governed by local law and terminable by either party.
 All employees have access to an independent Whistleblowing Hotline, operated through EthicsPoint, a confidential reporting tool run by an independent company, to report suspicions of illegal, improper or unethical acts in good faith without fear of retaliation, by phone or via a website.

 Our supply chain and procurement processes

-We have commenced the internal rollout of a collaborative platform for sustainable supply chain management, which assesses and screens suppliers and supply networks against corporate social responsibility criteria.
-The methodology explicitly incorporates human rights compliance due diligence, including child and forced labour.
-Our 2018 Corporate Responsibility Report articulates our commitment to ensuring that we have better transparency of our strategic supplier relationships, which will be rated and will enable us to continue our efforts to improve our Environment Social and Governance (ESG) impact by 2020.
+We have commenced the internal rollout of an externally provided collaborative platform for sustainable supply chain management, which screens suppliers and supply networks against corporate social responsibility criteria.
+The screening methodology explicitly incorporates human rights compliance due diligence, including child and forced labour.
+Our 2017 Corporate Responsibility Report articulates our commitment to ensuring that we have better transparency of our strategic supplier relationships, which will be rated and will enable us to continue our efforts to reducing our environmental footprint by 2020.